thecognicode/chekhov_project/README.md

 This project focuses on text processing and natural language processing (NLP) techniques applied to Anton Chekhov's short story "The Bet" from Project Gutenberg.
 The goal is to analyze the text by tokenizing, generating word clouds, and comparing key linguistic features across the document.
 Additionally, the project explores the use of TF-IDF (Term Frequency-Inverse Document Frequency) for identifying the most significant words in the text, along with bigram analysis to capture common word pairings.

-Objectives
+##  What This Project Does

+- **Cleans and Preps the Text**
-Text Preprocessing: Breaking the text into smaller pieces (tokens) and cleaning it by removing unnecessary characters.
+  Breaks the text into smaller parts (tokens) and removes punctuation and unnecessary characters.

+- **Builds a Word Cloud**
-Word Cloud Generation: Creating a visual image showing which words appear most often in the text.
+  Creates a visual where frequently used words appear larger—quickly showing what the text is about.

-Bigram Analysis: Finding the most common pairs of words (two words next to each other) in the text.

-TF-IDF Analysis: Identifying important words by calculating their relevance in the text.
+- **Finds Common Word Pairs (Bigrams)**
+  Identifies which two-word combinations show up most often next to each other.

+- **Highlights Key Terms with TF-IDF**
+  Uses TF-IDF to spot the most important words—not just frequent, but meaningful in context.

+- **Visualizes the Results**
-Visualization: Displaying word clouds and showing the most common word pairs to better understand the text.
+  Generates word clouds and bar charts to help you understand the text at a glance.

-Tools and Libraries
+## Tools and Libraries

-The project utilizes the following libraries:

     Python